One bite of these green tomato recipes and you’ll wonder how you ever lived without them.

-But how about green tomato soup?
+Have you ever tried green tomato soup?
 Or green tomato pasta sauce?
 How about green tomato chili?
 (Yes, it’s a thing!)

 I’m willing to bet that there are plenty of new dishes on this list that you’ve never had, which makes them even more fun to whip up.

-What are you waiting for?
+So what are you waiting for?
 You just might find some new favorites with these easy, delicious green tomato recipes.

 I’m telling you — if you’ve never had fried green tomatoes, you’re seriously missing out.